adjust/dev-docs/docs/ios/features/configuration/disable.md

 # Disable the Adjust SDK

 The Adjust SDK runs when your app is open by default.
-You can disable and re-enable the Adjust SDK to pause and resume measurement.
+You can disable and re-enable the Adjust SDK to pause and resume recording.
 When you disable the Adjust SDK, it doesn't send any data to Adjust's servers.

 You can enable or disable the SDK at any time by calling the `setEnabled` method with a boolean argument.